 Daily Testing Requirements for the Proposed Changes

-With the exception of two test configurations (CentOS 5 with gfortran 4.1.2.), all the daily testing machines have default compilers meeting the required F2003 features.
+With the exception of two test systems (which use CentOS 5 with gfortran 4.1.2), all the HDF Group daily testing machines have default compilers meeting the required F2003 features.
 When the final two machines are updated to a newer OS, no inherently F90 compilers will be available.
 Thus, if we were to still support non-F2003 compilers, then either the system administration has to maintain older virtual machines or the older Fortran compilers will have to be installed and maintained on current OSs.

 Proposed Implementation Changes to the Fortran Structure